Embed a survey using an iframe

 Sets the version of the web app that will be used.
 The only valid value is

 Passes a valid token for a survey.
-It can be used to allow respondents to respond to a survey that requires an ArcGIS account to access without signing in.
+It can be used to allow respondents to respond to a survey that requires an ArcGIS account to access it without signing in.

 Refreshes the survey after submission.
 Specify the delay (in seconds) before the survey is refreshed.